Jayarvee/To-space-and-back/about.md

-I love wombats and learning new things.
+I like wombats and learning new things.